Trivadis/plsql-cop-validators/README.md

 [G-1050](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v3.6/4-language-usage/1-general/g-1050/) | Avoid using literals in your code.

 Literals as part of a [Logger](https://github.com/OraOpenSource/Logger) package call are not reported (see also [issue 8](https://github.com/Trivadis/plsql-cop-validators/issues/8)).

+### TrivadisGuidelines3Plus

+This validator combines the validators [TrivadisPlsqlNaming](#trivadisplsqlnaming), [SQLInjection](#sqlinjection) and [OverrideTrivadisGuidelines](#overridetrivadisguidelines).
+This way you can deal with an unbound number of validators without comproming the maintainablity.

 ## Use in PL/SQL Cop